Signed in as:

 Copyright © 2025 KEY MYOFUNCTIONAL THERAPY, LLC - All Rights Reserved.

-Key Myofunctional Therapy, LLC provides orofacial myofunctional therapy services within the scope of practice defined for non-licensed and licensed professionals trained in oral and facial muscle re-education.
+Key Myofunctional Therapy, LLC provides orofacial myofunctional therapy services within the scope of practice defined for licensed professionals trained in oral and facial muscle re-education.
 All services offered by Crystal Butler, BSDH, OMT are intended to address orofacial muscle function, oral posture, and breathing patterns through neuromuscular retraining exercises.

 Myofunctional therapy is not a substitute for medical, dental, or speech-language pathology care.

-I do not diagnose or treat underlying medical conditions such as obstructive sleep apnea.
+Key Myofunctional Therapy, LLC does not diagnose or treat underlying medical conditions such as obstructive sleep apnea.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.